drhsqlite/fossil-mirror/www/whyallinone.md

   8. Hosting all of these elements within a single service gives a consistent look-and-feel across all aspects of the project.

-      This goes deeper than simply skinning independent software elements, though that’s a big enough problem by itself.
-If you use a separate DVCS front end, chat system, forum manager, documentation system, ticket tracker, and so on, you are likely to be relegated to simply matching colors and fonts; you might also be able to add a common logo to the header of all of these independent pieces.
-Without heroic levels of local customization, the pieces won’t look unified, because they weren’t developed that way.
+      Skinning independent software packages’ web interfaces to make them appear unified is more work than skinning everything once, as in Fossil, and even then, you can’t make independently-developed software look like it was produced by a single entity without resorting to heroic levels of customization.
+If you use a separate DVCS web front end, chat system, forum manager, documentation system, ticket tracker, and so on, you are likely to be relegated to simply matching colors and fonts; you *might* also get the ability to add a common logo to the header of all of these independent pieces.
+The pieces won’t look unified, because they weren’t developed that way.

-      The Fossil project not only has a single central development focus resulting in a unified web UI design, it gives you a common skinning system for all of its elements so that if you want to customize its appearance, your improvements affect all elements of Fossil.
+      The Fossil project, being a unified software development effort, not only offers a unified web UI design, it gives you a common skinning system for all of its elements so that if you want to customize its appearance, your improvements affect all elements of Fossil.